GRASS logo

 Set to original computational region

-After downloading and importing the requested layer, set the region back to the original computation region.
+After downloading and importing, set the region back to the original computation region.

 --overwrite